An invariant-theoretic approach to three weight enumerators of self-dual quantum codes: Introduction

-The notions of weight distributions and weight enumerators for quantum codes were introduced by \cite{SL97}, which also derives a quantum MacWilliams identity and inspires numerous subsequent research work.
-For example, \cite{LBW13} and \cite{LBW14} studied some identities of quantum MacWilliams types for entanglement-assisted stabilizer codes; and \cite{LHL16} derived a MacWilliams identity for quantum convolutional codes.
-Recently, the concept of weight distribution was generalized to double weight distribution and complete weight distribution in \cite{HYY19}, and two MacWilliams identities about double and complete weight enumerators have been developed for all finite fields $\F_q$; see \cite[Theorem 5]{HYY20}.
+The notions of (Shor-Laflamme) weight distributions and weight enumerators for quantum codes were introduced by \cite{SL97}, which also derives a quantum MacWilliams identity and inspires numerous subsequent research work.
+For example, \cite{LHL16} derived a MacWilliams identity for quantum convolutional codes, and \cite{HESG18} used the quantum MacWilliams identity obtain some new bounds on the existence of absolutely maximally entangled quantum states in dimension larger than two.
+Recently, the concept of Shor-Laflamme weight distributions was generalized to double weight distributions and complete weight distributions in \cite{HYY19}, and two MacWilliams identities about the double and complete weight enumerators have been developed for all finite fields $\F_q$; see \cite[Theorem 5]{HYY20}.
 In particular, they demonstrated how to use MacWilliams identities to determine the Singleton-type and Hamming-type bounds for arbitrary asymmetric quantum codes; see \cite[Theorems 1 and 2]{HYY20}.
+Since then, these three kinds of weight enumerators have attracted significant attention within the quantum coding theory community; see \cite{CS25} and \cite{KL25}.